paymill/paymill-xtcommerce-4/README.md

 * Install the plugin
 * Activate the plugin
-* Configure the Paymill payment method by inserting your public and private test or live keys
+* Configure the Paymill payment method by inserting your public and private test or live keys and set the API-URL to https://api.paymill.de/v2/.
 * Activate the Paymill payment method